 And Don't Call Me ShirleyOne place you don't want to have a health issue is at 38,000 feet, but in-flight emergencies happen more often than you think.
 Now you may not want Leslie Nielson from "Airplane" coming to your aid, but a new study shows doctors are usually on board your flight, and will respond to your needs.
 CBS4 Medical Editor Dr. Dave Hnida looks at the statistics of medicine in an airborne cabin.

-A new study suggest one of the most commonly prescribed antibiotics in America may have some scary -- as in heart -- side effects.
+Will A Z-Pack Attack Your Heart?A new study suggest one of the most commonly prescribed antibiotics in America may have some scary -- as in heart -- side effects.
 But how worried do you really need to be?
 CBS4 Medical Editor Dr. Dave Hnida reports on the study and the question you should ask before taking Zithromax.

 FDA Warns Z-Pak Could Cause Deadly Heart ProblemThe government has a warning about a popular antibiotic.
 It says azithromycin, better known as Z-Pak, can cause a potentially deadly heart problem.

 An Important Part Of Any Diet Plan: SEXA new study says several things we believe about weight loss are just plain wrong, including the idea that sex burns calories.
 But as CBS4 Medical Editor Dr. Dave Hnida reports, there's some sneakiness to this report that makes it hard to believe.

-All asthma medications can have side effects, but one in particular has one that is permanent: stunted growth.
+An Asthma Drug That Permanently Stunts Growth?All asthma medications can have side effects, but one in particular has one that is permanent: stunted growth.
 Dr. Dave Hnida has more on a new study.